Zinfandel: Europe (until 19th century)

 Archaeological evidence indicates that domestication of Vitis vinifera occurred in the Caucasus region around 6000 BC, and winemaking was discovered shortly after that.
 Cultivation of the vine subsequently spread to the Mediterranean and surrounding regions.

-The earliest known mention of this grape dates to 1444 under the name Tribidrag, as attested by don Juraj Radičević, priest of the church of Holy Cross in Vodice, in Croatia’s Dalmatia region, then part of Venetian Republic.
-In 1700, the grape was mentioned under the name Cratosia in statute of Budva, the southernmost part of Venetian Dalmatia, present-day Montenegro where it is now called Kratošija.
-Croatia once had several indigenous varieties related to Zinfandel, which formed the basis of its wine industry in the 19th century.
-This diversity suggests that the grapes have been grown in Croatia longer than anywhere else.
-These varieties were almost entirely wiped out, however, by the phylloxera epidemic of the late 19th century.
-Eventually, when Zinfandel’s DNA match with Crljenak Kaštelanski, contemporary Croatian name for Tribidrag, was discovered in 2001 in Kaštela, it’s cultivation experienced rebirth.
+The earliest known mention of this variety is recorded in the medieval Statute of Budva (Statuta civitatis Buduae), chapter 261, which dates to the period 1426–1442, under the name Cratosia.
+Budva is a town in Montenegro, where the variety is now known as Kratošija.
+Another early mention of this grape dates to 1444 under the name Tribidrag, as attested by don Juraj Radičević, priest of the church of Holy Cross in Vodice, in Croatia's Dalmatia region, then part of Venetian Republic.
+Croatia once had several indigenous varieties related to Zinfandel, which formed the basis of its wine industry in the 19th century.These varieties were almost entirely wiped out, however, by the phylloxera epidemic of the late 19th century.
+Eventually, when Zinfandel's DNA match with Crljenak Kaštelanski, contemporary Croatian name for Tribidrag, was discovered in 2001 in Kaštela, its cultivation experienced rebirth.

+However, throughout the 20th century, leading ampelographers from Montenegro, Croatia, Serbia, and North Macedonia (the countries of the former Yugoslavia), such as Stojanović (1929), Bulić (1949), Ulićević (1959), Burić (1995), and Maraš (2000), regularly identified Kratošija as an autochthonous Montenegrin variety, noting its likely spread from Montenegro into Dalmatia and Macedonia (present-day North Macedonia).
+Modern international genetic research also supports that Montenegro holds the most heterogeneous and polymorphic populations of the variety, which indicates long-term cultivation in the area and subsequent dissemination to neighbouring regions.

+Based on these findings, the scientists concluded that Montenegro represents the best candidate for the origin of the variety.

 It is assumed that the grape have been introduced as a distinct clone into Italy's Apulia region in the 18th century, then part of Kingdom of Naples.
-In the 1790s, Don Francesco Filippo Indellicati, the priest of the church at Gioia del Colle near Bari, selected an early ("primo") ripening plant of the Zagarese variety and planted it in Liponti.
+In the 1790s, Don Francesco Filippo Indellicati, the priest of the church at Gioia del Colle near Bari (across the Adriatic Sea from the Montenegrin town of Bar), selected an early ("primo") ripening plant of the Zagarese variety and planted it in Liponti.
 This clone ripened at the end of August and became widespread throughout northern Apulia.
 The first documented use of the term Primitivo appears in Italian governmental publications of the 1870s.
 The name derives from the terms primativus or primaticcio, which refer to the grape's tendency to ripen earlier than other varieties.